OrdoLuminis/ordoluminis.github.io/_posts/2025-08-03-historic-protestant-position.markdown

 }
 </style>

 The Order of Light recognizes the Historic Protestant position.
+Justification is by faith alone, but the faith that saves is never alone in the person justified: "Its proper evidence appears in the holy fruits of repentance, and faith, and newness of life" (see <a href="https://ordoluminis.com/posts/historic-protestant-position/#141-new-hampshire-baptist-confession-1833-statement-for-baptist-churches">creeds and confessions</a>).
+The faith that justifies, Luther said, is a fides viva, a living faith, a faith that is alive, and you know it is alive when it manifests itself in the fruit of obedience.
+Assurance of salvation comes from a living faith.

 ```mermaid
 flowchart LR